jpsm83/health/documentation/n8n/mediaContext.md

 - Be precise and meaningful within character limit

 **ABSOLUTELY FORBIDDEN:**
+- Do NOT output undefined, null, or empty values for any field
+- Do NOT omit any required JSON keys or use empty strings
 - Do NOT create article context longer than 200 characters
 - Do NOT add any emojis, symbols, or special characters in any content
 - Do NOT make up false information